MicrosoftDocs/linux/docs/packages.md

 - Public Key ID: Microsoft (Release signing) `gpgsecurity@microsoft.com`
 - Public Key Fingerprint: `BC52 8686 B50D 79E3 39D3 721C EB3E 94AD BE12 29CF`

+## [Preview] Snapshot support
+PMC provides preview support for [repository snapshots](https://packages.microsoft.com/snapshot) for select Ubuntu repositories, providing a way to access historical versions of these repositories.
+This feature allows users to view and install packages as they existed at specific points in time, enabling reproducible deployments and helping identify changes in package behavior over time.
+By using snapshots, you can recreate environments from any given date/time, which is particularly useful for tracking down when changes or regressions were introduced.
+Snapshots ensure that a validated environment can be consistently replicated across different stages of development and production, supporting a structured update workflow.
+This feature is similar to [snapshot.debian.org](https://snapshot.debian.org/) and [snapshot.ubuntu.com](https://snapshot.ubuntu.com/).

+Snapshots are created automatically when a repository is updated, provided the previous snapshot is at least 7 days old.
+Repository administrators can also manually create snapshots as needed.
+Each snapshot is identified by a UTC timestamp in the URL, representing the time it was created at.
+If a snapshot for the exact timestamp specified in the request's URL is unavailable, the request will be redirected to the most recent snapshot created before the specified timestamp.
+This means that a request of a repository snapshot at timestamp x doesn't have to reflect the repository state at x, but rather the snapshot created at or before x.

+Please note that this feature is currently in preview and is not recommended for production workloads.
+At this time, there is no ETA for moving beyond preview status or for expanding support to additional repositories.
+For more information, check [Pulp's checkpoint documentation](https://pulpproject.org/pulpcore/docs/user/guides/checkpoint/) which is the basis of the snapshot support in PMC.

 ## Command examples for using the Linux repository service

 The following commands will configure your Linux OS to install packages from packages.microsoft.com.
 There are instructions for deb-based systems (e.g. Debian, Ubuntu) and rpm-based systems (e.g. Fedora, RHEL).